 The second volume of the Lexham Methods series surveys the often difficult field of linguistics.
-Since the essays in this volume are all aimed at students who are doing exegesis of the whole Bible, examples are given for both the Old and New Testaments.
+(See my review of volume one, Amy Anderson and Wendy Widder, Textual Criticism and the Bible).
+Since the essays in this volume are all aimed at students who are doing biblcial exegesis; examples are given for both the Old and New Testaments.
 For this review I read the electronic version of the book on an iPad using the Logos app and occasionally referred to the full desktop version of Logos.

-Wendy Widder begins her introduction to this volume with the observation “Language is remarkably simple and extraordinarily complex at the same time.”
+Wendy Widder begins her introduction to Linguistics and biblical exegesis with the observation “Language is remarkably simple and extraordinarily complex at the same time.”
 A short handbook like this volume cannot possibly cover all aspects of linguistics.
 This book is not a guide teaching the methods of linguistic analysis.
 Rather, Widder says the book will introduce readers to the “aspects of linguistics that most apply to biblical study” in assist students who are using modern commentaries and other resources which do linguistic analysis of the text of the Bible.

 In chapter 2 Widder introduces four fundamental aspects of linguistic study: phonology (study of sounds and their organization in language), morphology (the study of how languages form their words), semantics (how a language creates meaning), and syntax (how a language arranges its words into phrases, clauses, and sentences).